signaldust/bunny-jit/README.md

 ## Calling functions?

-Function call support is still somewhat limited, but it is possible to call external functions with up to 4 parameters with `Proc::icallp` and `Proc::fcallp` which take a pointer to a function (as SSA value; use `lci` for constant address) and the number of arguments.
+Function call support is still somewhat limited, but it is possible to call external functions with up to 4 parameters with `icallp` and `fcallp` which take a pointer to a function (as SSA value; use `lci` for constant address) and the number of arguments.
 The arguments are taken from the end of `env` (ie. `push_back()` them left-to-right; calls don't pop the arguments, you'll have to clean them up yourself).
-`Proc::icallp` returns an integer value while `Proc::fcallp` returns a double value.
+`icallp` returns an integer value while `fcallp` returns a double value.

 There is currently no support for relocation or intra-module calls.